 “Sanctify them in the truth; Your word is truth” ( John 17:17).

 Sanctify as it is used throughout Scripture means a setting apart for Christian maturation.
-One grows through grappling with truth and as said earlier, ultimate truth only stems from knowing the Scriptures.
-This fact is stated again as Christ’s intended means of maturing His Church.
+We grow through grappling with truth and as already stated, ultimate truth only stems from knowing the Scriptures.
+This fact is repeated as Christ’s intended means of maturing His Church.